ricardojoserf/ricardojoserf.github.io/_posts/2024-12-20-crystalupdates.md

 # Motivation

 Crystal can execute Windows API calls, including NTAPI calls, by leveraging its C bindings and low-level system capabilities.

-Crystal provides the lib keyword, which allows defining bindings to shared libraries or system APIs written in C. This includes the Windows API and NTAPI.

-Using lib declarations, you can map the Windows API functions from kernel32.dll, user32.dll, or NTAPI functions from ntdll.dll into your Crystal code.
+It provides the lib keyword, which allows defining these bindings.
+Using it, you can map the Windows API functions from kernel32.dll, user32.dll, or NTAPI functions from ntdll.dll into your Crystal code.

 The @[Link] annotation is typically required when you want to explicitly link with a specific library that is not automatically linked by the system.
 For example, when calling functions from ntdll.dll or other custom shared libraries.